Directly elected local authority mayors: Removing the post of mayor

 Executive arrangement reviews, petitions and local referendums in the Local Government Act 2000 can also be used to remove the post of mayor and revert to the typical "leader and cabinet" executive arrangement.
 Such methods could not initially be used to remove the post of mayor if it was established following a Government-mandated referendum.
 However, a House of Lords amendment to the Cities and Local Government Devolution Act 2016 amended the Local Government Act 2000 to establish the right of a future referendum to abolish any local authority elected mayor established following a Government-mandated referendum.

 Councillors have complained about the perceived excessive power of directly elected mayors.
 There have been campaigns in four of the local authorities with directly elected mayors to hold referendums to abolish the posts.
-In Lewisham, the Bring Back Democracy campaign called for a new referendum, citing poor turnout and a very close result in the 2001 referendum.
 In April 2007, Lewisham Council voted 28–24 against a motion calling for consultation over the issue.

 In Doncaster, in March 2007, "Fair Deal" campaigners presented an 11,000-signature petition to the council calling for a new referendum.
 The council voted 31–27 in favour of a new referendum, which was held in May 2012.
 The electorate voted in favour of retaining the mayoralty.
 The Middlesbrough electorate also voted to retain the mayoral system.

 Three councils have reverted to leader and cabinet executives.
 The electorate of Stoke-on-Trent voted to remove the post of elected mayor on 23 October 2008, to be replaced with a system of council leader and cabinet.
 In November 2012 Hartlepool also voted to scrap the position of directly elected mayor in a referendum.
 Liverpool City Council chose to abolish the post of elected mayor and revert to a leader and cabinet model from May 2023 following a 2022 consultation on its future governance.
 Referendums were held in North Tyneside and Torbay in May 2016 to determine the future of their mayoralties.
 While North Tyneside voted to retain the system, Torbay voted in favour of returning to a leader and cabinet style of governance.
 Further referendums were held in May 2021 in Newham and Tower Hamlets, which both voted to retain the mayoral system.
 Bristol voted to remove the post of elected mayor in a referendum on 5 May 2022, to be replaced with a committee system.

-Simon Jenkins wrote in The Guardian calling metro mayors a "farce of local democracy".